The Joy Luck Club (film): Plot

 The Joy Luck Club was formed by four women in San Francisco: Lindo Jong, Ying-Ying St. Clair, An-Mei Hsu, and Suyuan Woo.
 The members have mainly played mahjong and told each other stories over the years.
-They emigrated from China, their native country, remarried, and gave birth to children in America.
+They emigrated from China, remarried, and gave birth in America.
 Suyuan's daughter, June, replaced her when Suyuan died four months before the time the film is set.
-The mothers have high hopes for their daughters' successes, but the daughters struggle through "anxieties, feelings of inadequacy, and failures."
-Throughout the film, the mothers and daughters bond by learning to understand each other and by overcoming their conflicts.
+The mothers have high hopes for their daughters' successes, who struggle through "anxieties, feelings of inadequacy, and failures."
+They bond through understanding each other and overcoming their conflicts.

-Prologue

-In the prologue tale, narrated by June, a woman bought a swan in China from a market vendor who was selling it as "a duck that stretched its neck [to become] a goose."
-She kept it as her pet and brought it to the United States.
-When the immigration officials took it away from her, she struggled to grab the swan away, but was only able to retrieve one feather.
-For a long time, the woman had kept the feather, planning to give it to her daughter someday.

-Then the film transitions to June's farewell surprise party in San Francisco for her upcoming reunion with her long-lost twin sisters in China.
-Among the guests are members of the Joy Luck Club, their daughters, other relatives, and friends.
-The characters below narrate their journeys to the audience while they reflect upon their pasts.
+The film's present-day setting is June's farewell surprise party in San Francisco for her upcoming reunion with long-lost twin sisters in China.
+Among the guests are the Joy Luck Club, their daughters, relatives, and friends.
+The characters narrate their journeys while they reflect on their pasts.